ishaanJ91/pico-apps/README.md

 # pico-apps

-Template code repository for the Raspbery Pi Pico used for the CSU23021 course for the Spring semester 2022/2023.
-Students should clone this repository to their own Git area and use it as the basis to complete their assignment and lab coursework throughout the year.
+Template code repository for the Raspberry Pi Pico used for the CSU23021 course for the Spring semester 2022/2023, 2023/2024, 2024/2025, and so on.
+Students should clone this repository to their own Git area and use it as the basis to complete their assignments and labs throughout the year.

-This repository is setup for use with Visual Studio Code, CMAKE and Doxygen.
-All build collateral output will be generated under the "build" folder and all Doxygen generated documentation will be generated under the "docs" folder.
+This repository is set up for use with Visual Studio Code, CMAKE and Doxygen.
+All build collateral output will be generated under the "build" folder and all Doxygen-generated documentation will be generated under the "docs" folder.
 The repository is structured as follows.

 ## assignments

-Top-level folder containing skeleton project templates for the three course coding assignments.
+Top-level folder containing skeleton project templates for the three coding assignments.

 ### assignments/assign01